The 10 Safest Countries in Africa (2025): Discover Peaceful Gems

 Liberia

 With a GPI of 2.025, Liberia has ongoing issues stemming from past conflicts, including political divides and social injustice.
 Though weak, the peace process is progressing with the help of foreign allies.
-Among main goals are respect for the rule of law and economic growth.
+Among the main goals are respect for the rule of law and economic growth.

 Gambia

 Among these nations, The Gambia has the highest GPI at 2.079, which shows its difficulty with political changes and poor financial resources.
 Though stability remains tenuous, recent democratic reforms have helped the situation.
-Ongoing reforms and peacebuilding are absolutely necessary for long-lasting peace.
+Ongoing reforms and peacebuilding are necessary for long-lasting peace.

 GPI: What is it?